matthisk/Respify/README.md

 Respify responsive image library

-A simple responsive images library, which parses a image from a set of data attributes trough media queries.
+A simple responsive images library, which parses a image from a set of data attributes through media queries.
 It depends upon the matchMedia polyfill for older browsers.

 ## Example
 ====